Review | Open | Open Peer Review | Published:

 Persufflation (PSF; gaseous oxygen perfusion) is an organ preservation technique with a potential for use in donor heart preservation.
 Improved heart preservation with PSF may improve outcomes by maintaining cardiac tissue quality in the setting of longer cold ischemia times and possibly increasing the number of donor hearts available for allotransplant.
-Published data suggests that PSF is able to extend the cold storage times for porcine hearts up to 14 hours without compromising viability and function, and has been shown to resuscitate porcine hearts following donation after cardiac death.
+Published data suggest that PSF is able to extend the cold storage times for porcine hearts up to 14 hours without compromising viability and function, and has been shown to resuscitate porcine hearts following donation after cardiac death.
 This review summarizes key published work on heart PSF, including prospective implications and future directions for PSF in heart transplantation.
 We emphasize the potential impact of extending preservation times and expanding donor selection criteria in heart allotransplant.
 Additionally, the key issues that need to be addressed before PSF were to become a widely utilized preservation strategy prior to clinical heart transplantation are summarized and discussed.

 Recent advances in organ preservation have enabled improved donor organ quality even in the setting of prolonged cold ischemia time (CIT).
 For example, strong evidence now exists and supports the use of hypothermic machine perfusion (HMP) during kidney preservation [1–5], and excellent results were recently attained in the first human clinical trials using HMP during liver preservation .
 It is believed that the use of HMP can extend allowable periods of CIT without reducing the overall metabolic quality of the organ .
 In the case of kidney transplantation, the extended time window may further simplify the logistics of organ transportation from the procurement site to the transplant center, and facilitate distribution of kidneys across United Network of Organ Sharing (UNOS) regions.
 In the case of heart transplantation (unlike kidney transplantation), extended CIT would enable transplantation of many more hearts since prolonged preservation times are detrimental for heart transplant as historical data suggest that poorer outcomes follow >4-6 hours of CIT .
 The short allowable CIT poses significant logistical challenges and constrains heart allocation to a relatively small geographic area compared to other organs.
 Delays often occur at the procurement site following thoracotomy in lieu of communication with the transplant center to allow for preparation of the recipient for transplant, particularly in the case of a difficult reoperative chest.
 Furthermore, the current time constraints effectively preclude human leukocyte antigen (HLA) matching, which may offer significant advantages for long-term graft and patient survival .
 The inability to extend cold storage time may also limit successful organ placement.
 With prospective heart transplant recipients filling waiting lists, some of whom are not eligible for ventricular assist devices, the need to increase the number of transplantable hearts is pressing.